ptvan/ptvan.github.io/_posts/2025-06-06-building-AI-apps.md

 ### Building more complex AI apps: workflows and agents

 As your app becomes more complex, it's good to consider how you would architect future iterations.
-Anthropic (who created MCP) has some [useful observations and recommendations](https://www.anthropic.com/engineering/building-effective-agents): you should start building apps up using _workflows_ which chain several LLMs or LLM-querying tools together.
-Perhaps the tools can augment the knowledge you get from the LLM(s).
+Anthropic (who created MCP) has some [useful observations and recommendations](https://www.anthropic.com/engineering/building-effective-agents): you should start building apps up using _workflows_ which chain several LLMs or LLM-querying parts together.
+This simple design means you can see if any of the parts are malfunctioning, easing troubleshooting.
+As your app grows more complicated, perhaps the parts can augment the knowledge you get from the LLM(s).
 One such augmentation scheme is **Retrieval Augmented Generation** (RAG), where additional new information is retrieved by the AI app and used to generate final output.
-Depending on the size and frequency of these retrievals, **Cache Augmented Generation** (CAG) can be more appropriate than RAG, as discussed [here](https://www.youtube.com/watch?v=HdafI0t3sEY).
+Depending on the size and frequency of these data retrievals, **Cache Augmented Generation** (CAG) can be more appropriate than RAG, as discussed [here](https://www.youtube.com/watch?v=HdafI0t3sEY).

-Eventually, you will get to a situation where simply chaining tools together isn't enough: maybe the output from your tools aren't predictable, or the steps in your workflow change dynamically depending on input.
-In that situation, you may move beyond workflows onto _agents_, which can cope with this uncertainty.
+Eventually, you will encounter a use case where simply chaining tools together isn't enough: maybe the output from your tools aren't predictable, or the steps in your workflow change dynamically depending on input.
+In that situation, you may move beyond workflows onto _agents_, which can cope with this uncertainty but are also more complex.
 You can even use more than one agent in a _multi-agent system_, which requires _orchestration_.

-In building these systems, Anthropic also listed some agent frameworks available at the time: [Rivet](https://rivet.ironcladapp.com), [Vellum](https://www.vellum.ai/) and [Amazon Bedrock Agents](https://aws.amazon.com/bedrock/agents/).
+In building these systems, Anthropic also listed some agent frameworks available at the time: [Rivet](https://rivet.ironcladapp.com), [Vellum](https://www.vellum.ai/) and [Amazon Bedrock Agents](https://aws.amazon.com/bedrock/agents/), though likely there will be others as time goes on.

 ### Benchmarking your AI app